 The options that open each of the main views are listed at the top of the browser window.
 With the appropriate permissions, you can access any of these views at the top of every browser window at any time.

 Some views have secondary menus with additional views that you can select, which vary according to the tasks that you can complete.
 The following example shows the MONITOR menu.

 In addition to the main views, there are additional options at the top of the browser window that are common to the entire application.

 The following sections explain the main views.

-The MONITOR view contains the NetWitness Suite dashboard.
-Monitor offers preconfigured dashboards and reports that you can use or you can create your own.
+The MONITOR view contains the NetWitness Platform dashboard.
+Monitor offers preconfigured dashboards and reports that you can use and you can also create your own.